Have a symptom?

 Treatment of a cough involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of a cough....more »

 Cough: Everyone is familiar with a cough that follows cold or flu, and indeed these are the most common causes.
 These and other viral infections are the most common cause of acute cough, particularly in children.
-Other possible causes of recurrent cough...more »
+Other possible causes...more »

 Ask or answer a question about symptoms or diseases at one of our free interactive user forums.

 Medical story forums: If you have a medical story then we want to hear it.